csmutz/apache_tls_fingerprint/README.md

 The TLS fingerprint was accepted into apache upstream project: https://github.com/apache/httpd/commit/e9915b2bdb47a0dca4daa144a41a3c23edc3a59a

 This repo now also integrates the handshake RTT code so both can be evaluated together.
+Accepted into apache here (included in 2.5.1 relase): https://github.com/apache/httpd/commit/79990b070f2e5374e1add982342b1fa71f5d189e

 ## Notes